klysera/people-and-culture/Hiring-Onboarding/Onboarding-Journey.md

 **Knowledge and Skills**
 - Completed all required training modules
+- **TIK Foundation Certification achieved**
 - Understands company products and services
 - Knows key processes and procedures
-- Comfortable with tools and systems
+- Comfortable with digital tools and remote systems

 **Relationships and Culture**
 - Built positive relationships with team members